woestler/EndSql/readme.md

 ```php
 $db = EndSql::getInstance();
 ```
-Next, get a new instance of query method you want by call the necessary methods.
+Next, get a new instance of query method which you want by call the relevant methods.

 ### Insert Query
 Simple example